Drakkar-Software/OctoBot-Docs/Interfaces/Telegram-interface.md

 -   Display the current portfolio
 -   Display the current open orders
 -   Display the profitability since OctoBot started
--   Display OctoBot\'s understanding of the market and its risk parameter
+-   Display OctoBot's understanding of the market and its risk parameter
--   Changes OctoBot\'s current risk
+-   Changes OctoBot's current risk
 -   Stop OctoBot
 -   Trigger emergency trades